coq/coq/doc/sphinx/proof-engine/ltac2.rst

    together with its type.
 This command is pure in the sense that it does not modify the state of the proof, and in particular all side-effects are discarded.

+.. cmd:: Print Ltac2 @ltac2_qualid
+   :name: Print Ltac2

+   Print the value and type of an Ltac2 tactic.

+.. cmd:: Check Ltac2 @ltac2_qualid
+   :name: Check Ltac2

+   Print the type of an Ltac2 tactic.

 Debug
 -----